codespin-ai/scratchpad-js/README.md

 # Codebox

-Codebox is a tool for running commands within Docker containers for specific projects.
+Codebox is an MCP Server for running commands within Docker containers for specific projects.
 It simplifies the process of executing code and commands in isolated, reproducible environments.

 ## Installation